Skip to main content

 Title IX Office

-The Office of Title IX investigates complaints related to sexual misconduct, relationship violence, and stalking.
-They may be able to assist with protective measures on campus including:
+The Office of Title IX at NKU investigates complaints related to sexual misconduct, relationship violence and stalking.
+They may be able to assist with interim protective measures on campus.
+No contact orders, removal of the remedial party, academic/housing sanctions, or other measures can be implemented through this office.

-To file a report or to find more information about NKU's sexual harassment policy, please visit nku.edu/titleix.
+To file a report or to find more information about NKU’s sexual misconduct policy, please visit: nku.edu/titleix.

 NKU Resources